ThinkEQ/assembly-solutions-ltd/src/pages/news/stephen-achieves-10-years-service.md

         We really enjoy days like this, there’s been a lot of laughs and some happy grateful tears!

-        Here’s some photos of Stephen, our super solderer! 💪

         ![stephen-soldering](/img/stephen-soldering.jpg "Stephen Soldering")
 seo:
   description: Cable assembly production operator, Stephen Farrell has achieved an